 See also Raw Milk and How to Make Cottage Cheese from Sour Milk.

-I wanted to start with the easiest recipe I could find…queso fresco, Spanish for ‘fresh cheese.’
+Queso fresco is Spanish for ‘fresh cheese.’
 I’ve had it from the local Hispanic grocer, and it is excellent.
-The recipe looked super easy and I wanted to try something that would be really hard to mess up.
+I found a recipe that looked super easy (sorry, I can’t find the link now!) and I like easy recipes!

 1/2 gallon whole milk

 1/4 cup vinegar